Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-The sport object is in British National Grid but the ggmap
+The `sport` object loaded previously is in British National Grid but the ggmap
 image tiles are in WGS84.
 We therefore need to use the sport.wgs84
 object created in the reprojection operation earlier.